graphile/crystal/postgraphile/website/postgraphile/behavior.md

 - `attribute:insert` - can this attribute be inserted into?
 - `attribute:update` - can this attribute be updated?
 - `attribute:base` - should we add this attribute to the "base" input type?
+- `attribute:aggregate` - can we aggregate on this attribute?
+- `sum:attribute:aggregate` - can we perform the 'sum' aggregate on this attribute? (replace 'sum' with the aggregate id you care about) (i.e. does this attribute get added to the `sum` field on the `aggregates` field on connections?)
+- `sum:resource:aggregate` - does this computed-column-like resource support the 'sum' aggregate when acting as an attribute (replace 'sum' with the aggregate id you care about)
+- `attribute:groupBy` - can we group by this attribute when performing grouped aggregates?
+- `attribute:havingBy` - can this attribute be used in the 'having' clause of a grouped aggregate?
+- `sum:attribute:havingBy` - can the sum of this attribute be used in the 'having' clause of a grouped aggregate?
+- `resource:havingBy` - can this computed-column-like resource be used in the 'having' clause of a grouped aggregate?
+- `sum:resource:havingBy` - can the sum of this computed-column-like resource be be used in the 'having' clause of a grouped aggregate?
 - `nodeId:insert` - can we insert to the columns represented by this nodeId which represents a table related via foreign key constraint?
 - `nodeId:update` - can we update the columns represented by this nodeId which represents a table related via foreign key constraint?
 - `nodeId:base` - should we add a nodeId input representing this foreign key constraint to the "base" input type?